 - Do NOT administer oral glucose to patients that can't swallow or adequately protect their airway - Do NOT give Bicarb to patients with hyperglycemia suspected to be in DKA This has been proven to result in WORSE outcomes for the patients - Prolonged hypoglycemia may not respond to Glucagon; be prepared to start an IV and administer IV Dextrose - Infants and patients with congenital liver diseases may not respond to Glucagon due to poor liver glycogen stores - Patients on oral diabetes medications are at a very high risk of recurrent hypoglycemia and should be transported.
-Contact Medical Control for advice/ - patient counseling if patient is refusing.
-See Refusal after Hypoglycemia Treatment Protocol for additional information as necessary.
-Always consider intentional insulin overdose, and ask patients / family / friends / witnesses about suicidal ideation, comments or gestures
+Contact Medical Control for advice/patient counseling if patient is refusing.
+See Refusal after Hypoglycemia Treatment Protocol for additional information as necessary. - courseing in patient is reliasing.
+See keitsal alter Hypogiyterina realment Protocortor adultional information as necessary. - Always consider intentional insulin overdose, and ask patients / family / friends / witnesses about suicidal ideation, comments or gestures